Juno (mythology): Juno and Hercules

 The two gods are mentioned together in a dedicatory inscription found in the ruins of the temple of Hercules at Lanuvium, whose cult was ancient and second in importance only to that of Juno Sospita.
-In the cults of this temple just like in those at the Ara maxima in Rome women were not allowed.
+In the cults of this temple, just like in those at the Ara maxima in Rome, women were not allowed.
 The exclusion of one sex is a characteristic practice in the cults of deities of fertility.
-Even though no text links the cults of the Ara maxima with Juno Sospita, one of her temples was located in the Forum Olitorium near the Carmental Gate, one of the sites of the legend of Hercules in Rome.
+Even though no text links the cults of the Ara maxima with Juno Sospita, one of her temples was located in the Forum Holitorium near the Carmental Gate, one of the sites of the legend of Hercules in Rome.
 The feria of the goddess coincides with a "Birthday of Hercules" (Natalis Herculis), which was celebrated with ludi circenses, games in the circus.
 In Bayet's view Juno and Hercules did supersede Pilumnus and Picumnus in the role of tutelary deities of the newborn not only because of their own features as goddess of the deliverers and as apotropaic tutelary god of infants but also because of their common quality as gods of fertility.
 This was the case in Rome and at Tusculum where a cult of Juno Lucina and Hercules was known.
-At Lanuvium and perhaps Rome though their most ancient association rests on their common fertility and military characters.
+At Lanuvium and perhaps Rome, though, their most ancient association rests on their common fertility and military characters.
 The Latin Junos certainly possessed a marked warlike character (at Lanuvium, Falerii, Tibur, Rome).
 Such a character might suggest a comparison with the Greek armed Heras one finds in the South of Italy at Cape Lacinion and at the mouth of river Sele, military goddesses close to the Heras of Elis and Argos known as Argivae.
-In the cult this Hera received at Cape Lacinion she was associated with Heracles, supposed to be the founder of the sanctuary.
+In the cult, this Hera received at Cape Lacinion was associated with Heracles, supposed to be the founder of the sanctuary.
 (Note: The immortality of Heracles was ensured by Hera rather than being hindered by her.)
 Contacts with Central Italy and similarity would have favoured a certain assimilation between Latin warlike Junos and Argive Heras and the association with Heracles of Latin Junos.
 Some scholars, mostly Italians, recognize in the Junos of Falerii, Tibur and Lavinium the Greek Hera, rejecting the theory of an indigenous original cult of a military Juno.
 Renard thinks Dumézil's opposition to such a view is to be upheld: Bayet's words though did not deny the existence of local warlike Junos, but only imply that at a certain time they received the influence of the Heras of Lacinion and Sele, a fact that earned them the epithet of Argive and a Greek connotation.
 However Bayet recognized the quality of mother and of fertility deity as being primitive among the three purported by the epithets of the Juno of Lanuvium (Seispes, Mater, Regina).